 If you took every cellphone commercial at face value, you’d think the entire country would be blanketed in blazing-fast 5G speeds by now.
 While they’ve certainly made progress — 5G is now available in some corners of every major American city — it’s important to remember that we’re still in the early stages of the race.

-A 5G connection is only available around 9% of the time in the U.S. at the moment, and it will likely be years before we see 5G being utilized for much-hyped applications like self-driving cars, IoT devices and mobile gaming.
+Americans can connect to 5G 9% of the time at the moment, and it will likely be years before we see 5G being utilized for much-hyped applications like self-driving cars, IoT devices and mobile gaming.
 If you want to access 5G speeds right now, you’ll need three things: a 5G phone, a cellphone plan that supports it and proximity to a 5G tower.

 Each of the four major wireless carriers now has 5G networks up and running.
 If you already have an unlimited data plan, you probably won’t need to upgrade to get 5G access.
 Most wireless carriers simply include 5G at no extra charge.
 That said, you’ll still need a 5G phone that can take advantage of those faster networks.

-T-Mobile has the cheapest 5G plans from any of the major wireless carriers.
+T-Mobile has the cheapest 5G plans of any major wireless carrier.
 And with its merger with Sprint now in the books, its collection of 5G towers has effectively doubled in size.
 If you want to be sure that you’ll actually be connecting to 5G wireless on your phone, T-Mobile is probably your best bet going forward.
 It’s currently offering deals on 5G phones like the OnePlus 8 5G, Samsung Galaxy Note20 5G and Samsung Galaxy Note20 Ultra 5G when you switch to T-Mobile from another carrier.

 Verizon was the first cellphone company to launch 5G in the U.S., and it offers the fastest speeds available by far.
 That said, Verizon’s 5G network is available much less often than AT&T and T-Mobile’s.
-That could change in the coming years, but for now, it’s relatively scarce.
-Here is every city that Verizon currently has 5G service:
+That could change in the coming years, but for now, it’s relatively scarce, with availability in only 55 U.S. cities.

 Mobile Virtual Network Operators (MVNOs)